The Johnson Center for the Arts

 The government facility remained in service until 1980, but it sat empty until 2000.
 That same year, the Troy-Pike Cultural Arts Center Board of Directors was formed.
 Fearing the structure's impending demolition, the Board purchased the handsome structure in order to preserve it and create the only cultural arts center in Pike County.

-Admission is free to the general public; however, the Troy-Pike Cultural Arts Center is dependent on contributions and sponsorships in order to maintain a state-of-the-art cultural arts facility and provide quality educational programming.
+Admission is free to the general public; however, the Troy-Pike Cultural Arts Center is dependent on memberships/donations in order to maintain a state-of-the-art cultural arts facility and provide quality educational programming.